roshiajin-kunai/sakkamade.github.io/_posts/2021-02-02-autodoll-extra-2.md

 <p markdown="1">"Yes; it have indeed grown well."</p>
-[^1]: it is actually Yggdrasil two times, however first time in kanji and second time in _katakana_ more European-like, and previously Lydia also said it in _katakana_.
+[^1]: it is actually Yggdrasil two times, however first time in kanji and second time in _katakana_ more European-esque, and previously Lydia also said it in _katakana_.
 By the way, in episode's title the Yggdrasil is in kanji;

 There is no record of such a gigantic tree had ever once inhabit under this world.
 At the beginning, when we planted it, we named it The World Tree---Yggdrasil,<!-- [^1] --> but now that it has grown up to this point, it is no longer losing to its name.